valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/api/system/opt_locking/readme.md

 ### Order 10643 Set Shipped (from null)

-This case tests different attr ordering (per alias attribute), resulting in different checksums.
-This is fixed in current versions by using same source for attr-list.
+This case tests different attribute ordering (per alias attribute), resulting in different checksums.

-This works, result shows the order.

-Be sure to replace the db.sqlite, since this changes it.
+Be sure to replace the db.sqlite after the test, since this changes it.

 ```
 curl -X 'PATCH' \